matejavulic/Ebank-Web-App/README.md

  - Handling HTTP PUT, POST and GET requests
  - Getting all user information from databases (make database queries)
  - MIME type validation and image upload handling
- - Formating and preparing data in convenient format to be shown on frontend
+ - Formating and preparing data in convenient format to be shown on front end
  - Creating, editing and deleting of user transactions

 ### Django server